marek5050/marek5050.github.io/_posts/2018-01-29-Blockchain_Getting_Started.markdown

 * [TED Blockchain explained](https://www.youtube.com/watch?v=k53LUZxUF50)
 * [Hyperledger Fabric, Ethereum, and Corda compared](https://medium.com/@philippsandner/comparison-of-ethereum-hyperledger-fabric-and-corda-21c1bb9442f6)

-Over the last couple of years many of us witnessed the explosion in crypto-currencies from just a few pennies per Bitcoin to the extraordinary amount it might be at the time of this reading.
-While Bitcoin is a currency that can be traded all transactions are logged in something called a **Blockchain**.
+Over the last couple of years many of us witnessed the explosion in cryptocurrencies like Bitcoin that went from just a few pennies to thousands of dollars.
+Bitcoin is a virtual currency that can be traded and all of the transactions are automatically saved in something called a **Blockchain**.
 There are a few **Blockchain** technologies and one of them happens to be **Hyperledger Fabric**.
-When I first started the documentation was pretty scarce and most of it didn't work.
-The following series is meant to help developers get started developing with Hyperledger Fabric.
+When I first started using **Hyperledger Fabric** the documentation was pretty scarce and overwhelming.
+The following series is meant to help developers start developing with Fabric.

 A few links to get started with Hyperledger Fabric: